| Y |

 - the scene in which Sherlock's love

-him and dies in his arms
+him and died in his arms

 - also the back-story acquisitions of Holmes'